Aeonium Arboreum Zwartkop

 General Care for Aeonium Arboreum Zwartkop

 Mostly, it is a disease-free plant.
 But it suffers from aphids and mealybugs.
-So spray it with insecticidal soap thoroughly once in a week until the pests are gone.
+So spray it with insecticidal soap thoroughly once a week until the pests are gone.

 If you don't have proper growing conditions, then you have to move these plants from hot sun to shade and back again.
 Or moving them indoors when the temperature gets too low.